mint42/gnl/README.md

 ## Notes

-This completed GNL project is included in, and maintained by [my personal 42 library](https://github.com/mint42/libft).
-This repository is only here for record of the submitted project.
+This completed GNL project is included in, and maintained by, [my 42 library](https://github.com/mint42/libft).
+This repository is only here for record of the submitted project, and for testing.

 The test case provided is pretty bare, it just reads and prints the EXAMPLE_MAIN.c file.
-Feel free to play with the file.
+Feel free to play with the file and let me know if you break anything.

 ## Authors